• Skip to primary navigation

 1. Stroll through Riverside Park.

-Central Park usually gets top billing in NYC as far as parks go but Riverside Park is a true gem.
+Central Park usually gets top billing in NYC as far as parks go but Riverside Park is a true gem beloved by locals.
 The park stretches 4 miles from 72nd street to 158th street.

 It’s been designated a scenic landmark and you’ll know why after you’ve had a chance to stroll through the park.
 It’s a waterfront park, running along the Hudson River.
 The river is so close in certain spots it looks like you can reach out and grab it.